Plumb bob: Use

 A plumb bob and line alone can determine only a vertical reference.
 However, if they are mounted on a suitable scale the instrument may also be used as an inclinometer to measure angles to the vertical.

 Ancient Egyptians used a plumb line attached to the top outer part of a tool resembling a letter E; when placed against a wall, the plumb line would indicate a vertical line.
 An archipendulum, an A-frame level with a plumb line hung from the vertex was also used to find horizontal; these were used in Europe until the mid–19th century.
 A variation of this tool has the plumb line hung from the top of an inverted T shape.

 The early skyscrapers used heavy plumb bobs, hung on wire in their elevator shafts.

 A plumb bob may be in a container of water (when conditions are above freezing temperatures), molasses, very viscous oils or other liquids to dampen any swinging movement, functioning as a shock absorber.

 Determining center of gravity of an irregular shape

 Students of figure drawing will also make use of a plumb line to find the vertical axis through the center of gravity of their subject and lay it down on paper as a point of reference.
 The device used may be purpose-made plumb lines, or simply makeshift devices made from a piece of string and a weighted object, such as a metal washer.
 This plumb line is important for lining up anatomical geometries and visualizing the subject's center of balance.

+In popular culture

+Following the release of The Sims in 2000, a green plumb bob has been used as a logo.
+In game, the plumb bob is used to identify the character selected and their moods.
+In various expansion packs, bands are added around the plumb bob to represent different life states, such as vampires, mermaids, and aliens.